Sumith1896/pyexercises/nssproject.md

 ###H15
 **Information Source**: Prasanna Tare(Warden Nominee)<br/>
 **No. of newspapers**: 15<br/>
 **Scene**: PHO workers take it who later sell but in a very irregular basis, else the newspapers are thrown in waste.
 The irregularity is because PHO workers have not been officially told to do this.
-Before it used to happen that they were sold by the hostel council and the money was added to hostel amenities fund but then it was stopped because
+Before it used to happen that they were sold by the hostel council and the money was added to hostel amenities fund but then it was stopped because<br/>
-1. There was nobody to follow up.
+1. There was nobody to follow up.<br/>
-2. The money got hardly made a difference to funds.
+2. The money got hardly made a difference to funds.<br/>

 ###H1
 **Information Source**: Jambeswa(Lib. and Lit Secy)<br/>